Daimon

 In the library

 The soul of each of us is given a unique daimon before we are born, and it has selected an image or pattern that we live on earth.
-This soul-companion, the daimon, guides us here; in the process of arrival, however, we forget all that took place and believe we come empty into this world.
+This soul-companion, the daimon, guides us here… your daimon is the carrier of your destiny.

 Hillman, James, The Soul’s Code: In Search of Character and Calling, 1996thesis